Alujjdnd/Ngrok-LAN/README.md

 8. Other people just need to put this as a server IP into their multiplayer list, and join the world

 ## Getting your Ngrok Auth Token
-1. Go to https://ngrok.com/, and sign up for a new account
+1. Go to https://ngrok.com/, and sign up for a new free account
 2. On the dashboard, on your left-hand side menu, click on Getting Started > Your Auth Token
 3. Copy the auth token, and put this into Ngrok LAN _(don't share this token with other people)_